The following page details the CSP accreditation process for pre-registration physiotherapy programmes.

 Changes to your programmes

 During an accreditation period, changes may occur to your programmes or institutions which will require our notification.
 These changes could be proposed for the future or unplanned modifications reported respectively.
 We ask programme teams to notify us of changes as soon as possible to enable support from CSP and the progression of the Quality Assurance processes.
-Please download and complete this Notification of Change form and send it with any applicable documentation to email@example.com.
+Please download and complete this Notification of Change form and send it with any applicable documentation to the education team.

 We will then forward your form and documents to your linked education representative before submitting them to the Quality Assurance and Enhancement panel.